SALF211 - Income Tax Self Assessment Tax Returns: Other Taxpayer Obligations: Requirement to Keep Records on Which Return is Based

 • the date on which it becomes impossible for any such formal enquiry to be started.

-For example, most employees are correctly taxed under PAYE and do not need to be issued with notices to file a tax return each year.
-Where, exceptionally, an employee is issued with a notice to file a tax return after the first anniversary of the 31st January
+For example, most employees are correctly taxed under PAYE and do not need to be given a notice to file a tax return each year.
+Where, exceptionally, an employee is given a notice to file or a tax return containing the notice after the first anniversary of 31 January next following the year of assessment concerned, he or she would only be expected to retain those records used when completing the tax return.

 Business records to be kept